equwal/tag-gen/README.md

 (("<directory>" ("<ext>"...))
   ...)
 ```
+The tags program reads the file extensions to infer what language to do tags for.
+Specify the directories you want to
+use tag browsing programs on.

 See examples in config-examples.
-Configuration is **mandatory** for the program to work.
-The format is just read with
+Configuration is **mandatory** for the
+program to work.
+The format is just read with the lisp reader and is
-the lisp reader and is very simple.
+very simple.